Thursday 21 November, 2024

 Situated on the south side of the River Spey overlooking the small town of Kingussie in Badenoch, Ruthven Barracks was one of four highland barracks that were constructed following the Jacobite Rising of 1715.
 During the Jacobite Rising of 1745, the barracks came under attack by the Jacobites twice and it was where the Jacobite army received orders to disband following the defeat at Culloden.

-Situated on the south side of the River Spey near the small town of Kingussie in Badenoch, Ruthven Barracks was constructed between 1718 and 1721 on the site of an earlier medieval fortification.
+Ruthven Barracks (pronounced ‘Riven’) is situated on the south side of the River Spey overlooking the small town of Kingussie in Badenoch and was constructed between 1720 and 1724 on the site of an earlier medieval castle.

-Designed by the architect James Smith, Ruthven was one of four barracks commissioned by the government of George I following the Jacobite rising of 1715.
-From these bases, government troops could police the surrounding countryside and enforce the Disarming Acts of 1716 and 1725.
+Designed by the architect James Smith and built under the supervision of architect Andrew Jelfe and military engineer John Lambertus Romer, Ruthven was one of four barracks commissioned by the government of George I following the Jacobite rising of 1715.
+From these bases, government troops would police the surrounding countryside and enforce the Disarming Acts of 1715 and 1725.

-The dragoons were ‘to serve as a convoy for money or provisions for the use of the Forces as well as to retain that part of the country in obedience’.
-The dragoons would patrol along the military roads built by General Wade in the 1720s and 1730s.
-Wade’s road network was built to link the new barracks and highland forts with the lowlands and to facilitate the movement of government troops, to make the Scottish Highlands more accessible.
+The dragoons would patrol along General Wade’s military roads which were constructed in the 1720s and 1730s to link the new barracks and highland forts with the lowlands and facilitate the movement of government troops into the Scottish Highlands.

 The following day Molloy wrote to Cope giving his account of the event:

-Cope forwarded the letter to the Secretary of State for Scotland John Hay, 4th Marquis of Tweeddale, with the recommendation that Molloy should be ‘made an Officer for his gallant behaviour’.
-Sergeant Molloy was promoted to the rank of lieutenant, with the Commission Registers recording the promotion on 12th September 1745.
+Cope forwarded the letter to the Marquis of Tweeddale, Secretary of State for Scotland, with the recommendation that Molloy should be “made an Officer for his gallant behaviour”.5 Sergeant Molloy was promoted to the rank of lieutenant, with the Commission Registers recording the promotion on 12th September 1745.

 Molloy replied to Glenbucket’s demands for surrender:

-Knowing that he would not be able to withstand an artillery bombardment Molloy surrendered to the Jacobites the following day and he and his men were released and allowed safe passage to Perth.
+Knowing that he could not withstand an artillery bombardment, Molloy surrendered to the Jacobites at 1200 the following day.
+Charles arrived at Ruthven on the 12th and later that day Molloy and his men were released and allowed safe passage to Perth.
+After carrying out the provisions and bedding the Jacobites set fire to the buildings.
+Charles spent three nights at Ruthven Farm before continuing on to Inverness on the 16th.

 ruthven barracks